-After two exhibitions with the Orion Group, Barragan worked on a series of small canvases with figures and heads, and these were displayed in his first solo exhibition, at the Galería Sintonia, in 1948.
-The geometric aesthetic in his works yielded to more toward the abstract during the 1950s, and broke with the Geometric, Concrete and Lyrical Abstraction trends prevailing among Argentine artists at the time.
+After two exhibitions with the Orion Group, Barragan worked on a series of small canvases with figures and heads, which were later displayed in his first solo exhibition at Galería Sintonia, in 1948.
+The geometric aesthetic in his works yielded towards abstraction during the 1950s, and broke with the Geometric, Concrete and Lyrical Abstraction trends prevailing among Argentine artists at the time.

 - MEDIA: Limited Edition Silkscreen

 - IMAGE SIZE: 19 3/4 x 15 3/4 in

 - PAPER SIZE: 25 1/2 x 19 3/4 in